halostatue/adr-tools/README.md

     superseded by the new ADR.
 It then opens the new ADR in your editor of choice.

+3. Configure the template.

     If the ADR directory contains a file `templates/template.md`, this is used as the template for the new ADR.
-Otherwise a default template is used.
+Otherwise a default template is used or one found with $ADR_TEMPLATE.

+        export ADR_TEMPLATE=<path to file>

-3. For further information, use the built in help:
+4. For further information, use the built in help:

         adr help